itsumarfarooq/quizsliver/readme.md

 # Quiz Sliver

 COMSATS hybrid quizzes is the most fun part of whole university life.
 As everyone else, we also solved them in groups.
-We used to take screenshot of difficult mcqs and when they repeat from someone else we just check them to answer correctl.
-But being a clever mind I procedded one step ahead and built a chrome extension that automatically save each MCQ you answer and when that MCQ is repeat it automatically mark the correct and and submit.
+We used to take screenshots of difficult MCQs and when they repeat from someone else we just check them to answer correctly.
+But being a clever mind I proceeded one step ahead and built a chrome extension that automatically save each MCQ you answer and when that MCQ is repeat it automatically mark the correct and and submit.

 For a long period of time that was kept in my PC.
-Recently I randomly found in my PC and now I'm sharing it publically.
+Recently I randomly found in my PC and now I'm sharing it publicly.
 I don't know but may its already popular among the students, because I remember I shared it with some close friends.

 ## Is it legal?
 **TBD:** Most probably not.